What Is the Average Workers’ Compensation Back Injury Settlement?

 Contact a Worker’s Compensation Attorney

-If you believe you qualify for a worker’s compensation settlement, consult with a workers’ compensation attorney before you begin negotiations.
+If you believe you qualify for a worker’s compensation settlement, consult a workers’ compensation attorney before you begin negotiations.
 Attorneys negotiate with the Department of Labor & Industries on your behalf.
 If you have already received a low offer, a workers’ compensation attorney can help you through the appeal process.
-Most attorneys offer a free initial consultation where you have an opportunity to discuss your case and get the help you need.
+Most attorneys offer a free initial consultation where you can discuss your case and get the help you need.

 Boohoff Icon